SharminSirajudeen/open-source-guide/index.md

 **The Community Response:**
 AWS forked Elasticsearch and created OpenSearch, placing it under the Linux Foundation.
 The community split.

-**The Twist:**
-In 2024, after years of fighting, Elastic returned to open source, relicensing under AGPL.
-They essentially admitted the SSPL strategy hadn't worked as planned.

-**The Lesson:** License changes have consequences that can last years.
-The community doesn't forget.
+**The Lesson:** License changes have lasting consequences.
+Once you lose community trust, getting it back is extremely difficult—if not impossible.

 ---